5 Easy Food and Wine Pairing Tips for Thanksgiving

 As with flavor, wines will be the most complimentary when paired with a food of similar texture and acidity.
 Both food and wine range from light (green beans) to very heavy (creamy mashed potatoes).

 Turkey Day Tip: For rich texture and subtle acidity that will stand up to both white and dark meat, the 2019 Pinot Noir Rosé Vin Gris is a must-have at the table.
 This rosé style wine will please both red and white wine drinkers (and it’s the CGT staff favorite for this meal)!

 Wine should be equally as sweet (or sweeter) than the dish itself.
 Keep in mind sweetness when planning dessert… choose a port or late harvest wine to really balance the flavors.

 Turkey Day Tip: The 2018 Late Harvest Riesling should stand up to the rich textures of pumpkin pie and the sticky caramel on apple pie.

 Crisp wines, often served chilled, can help balance out salty foods.
 The refreshing mouthfeel of crisp wines will perfectly compliment a heavily salted dish, for prolonged enjoyment.

-Turkey Day Tip: For citrus, honey, and refreshing all over, try the 2015 Dry Riesling to go with the saltier dishes (did grandma over salt the green bean casserole again?)
+Turkey Day Tip: For citrus, honey, and refreshing all over, try the 2018 Whole Cluster Riesling to go with the saltier dishes (did grandma over salt the green bean casserole again?)
 Its herbaceous qualities should go well with white meat and stuffing.

 5. Tannins help cut the fat.